-- Taqueria 27 - Taqueria 27 with three locations on Foothill Boulevard, Holladay, and downtown SLC serves upscale, creative versions of Mexican street foods, including traditional and unusual tacos, four different mole platters, flavored guacamoles, quick snacks and vegetarian dishes.
+- Taqueria 27 - Taqueria 27 with three locations on Foothill Boulevard, Holladay, and downtown SLC serve upscale, creative versions of Mexican street foods, including traditional and unusual tacos, four different mole platters, flavored guacamoles, quick snacks, and vegetarian dishes.
 Taqueria 27 serves 38 varieties of 100% agave premium tequila along with tequila-based cocktails.

 04 of 05

 "Our America" at UMFA